kuzzleio/boost-geospatial-index/README.md

 Here are some features we might add in the future:

-* add a `queryIntersect` method, allowing to retrieve shapes intersecting a given polygon
 * add support for polygons with inner holes

 # License